NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/03 - Authentication and Authorization/02 - Overview of Vault Policies/3 02 - Overview of Vault Policies.md

 </aside>

 - In some cases, there may be an unexpected change to the path e.g. `secret/data/secret1`  to fix this, the path in the policy could be changed to `secret/*` - using the * as a wildcard operator.
-    - This poses a security risk - as multiple secrets may be under the path `secret/` that users shouldn’t have access to.
+    - This poses a security risk - as multiple secrets may be under the path `secret/` that users shouldn't have access to.
     - To fix, either explicitly define the secret path provided i.e. `full path to secret`  OR add an additional policy to deny access to the other secret(s), an example follows:

 ```go